thedavecarroll/thedavecarroll.com/_posts/2022-09-13-refreshing-the-blog.md

 I want to create the following workflows.

 + Publish Blog Drafts
   + Even though I already have a workflow for this, it doesn't work as smooth as I would like (the filename had an incorrect date prefix).
-And I would like to use PowerShell as the scripting language.
+And I would like to use PowerShell as the scripting language.\
+  \
+  *Note: I've already made some significant progress on this.
+Checkout out the [Rename Draft Articles][RenameDraftArticles]{:target="_blank"} workflow in my site's repo.*
 + Announce New Article
   + I want to use [BluebirdPS][BluebirdPS]{:target="_blank"} to Tweet new articles after they are published.
 + Announce Archive Article